Student Responsibility and Academic Integrity

 - To recognize that the student is ultimately responsible for completing a regular review of degree audit, meeting academic deadlines, developing a workable schedule and fulfilling financial obligations.

-- To understand and comply with College policies.
+- To understand and comply with SUNY Cortland policies.

 - To commit a reasonable amount of time, both independently and in meetings with an academic advisor, to plan and implement one's own academic program.

-- To be familiar with the department advisement manual (where available), the College catalog and other College/department advisement materials.
+- To be familiar with the department advisement manual (where available), the catalog and other university/department advisement materials.

 - To schedule and attend meetings with the advisor prepared with necessary registration materials, suggestions for courses to be completed and a plan for meeting graduation requirements, as well as questions to clarify prospective problems.